 Pre-Professional Health Sciences

-Currently, there is a shortage of health care professionals in most areas and during the next decade the U.S. Department of Labor projects a growth of more than 25% in the health care industry, meaning more new jobs than any other industry.
+There is a shortage of health care professionals in most areas.
+The U.S. Department of Labor projects a growth of more than 25% in the health care industry.